Semantic-Org/Semantic-UI-Ember/README.md

 # Semantic-UI-Ember

-We are porting our internal Ember Semantic-UI components to an official Semantic-UI integration.
+We have ported our internal Ember Semantic-UI components for an official Semantic-UI integration.
 The code was original built for [CrowdOx](http://crowdox.com) and later [SpruceMail](http://sprucemail.com).
-We should have a beta of Semantic-UI-Ember available by end of 2014.
+This is officially in Alpha.
+We would appreciate any feedback that you might have.

 # Project Philosophy